tillsanders/openElectionCompassWebsite/guide/technical/configuration.md

 Below the start section is a short introduction section that starts with a heading.
 Use about 3 to 5 welcoming words.

-Beispiel: `"Welcome to the Election Compass"`
+Example: `"Welcome to the Election Compass"`

 ### introduction.text <Badge text="mehrsprachig"/>